‘Gawler Garden and Produce Share’ moves into its 6th year in 2019

 The “Rules” around the Gawler Garden and Produce share are fairly simple and as follows:

 - If what you bring doesn’t get taken by others, you are responsible for taking it home.

 - If it relates to “garden” and/or “produce” then feel free to bring it along to share (as long as Rule #1 is adhered to)

-- Homemade and home grown is preferable, but if you have excess of food you have bought in bulk, feel free to bring them along for others to share rather than having them go to waste
+- Homemade and home grown is preferable, but if you have excess of food you have bought in bulk, feel free to bring it along for others to share rather than having it go to waste

 - It is a “Share” so no trading or swapping occurs, you bring what you have as excess and take what you can use.